AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

 <br>

 <h4><center>Ordination</center></h4>
 Generally speaking, ordinations provide visualizations of sample-relatedness based on dimension reduction – this is where the 'multidimensional scaling' term (MDS) fits in.
 The 'dimensions' could be, for instance, whatever you measured in each sample, in our case counts of ASVs.
-Principle coordinates analysis (PCoA) is a type of multidimensional scaling is a type of multidimensional scaling that operates on dissimilarities or distances.
+Principle coordinates analysis (PCoA) is a type of multidimensional scaling that operates on dissimilarities or distances.
 Here we're going to generate and plot our PCoA with [phyloseq](https://joey711.github.io/phyloseq/){:target="_blank"}, because it is very convenient for doing such things.
 But because we're still doing beta diversity here, we want to use our transformed table.
 So we're going to make a phyloseq object with our *DESeq2*-transformed table and generate the PCoA from that.

 ```R
   # making our phyloseq object with transformed table